 Both M.A.P. and BProactive target three key deterrents to hypertension control: sub-optimal blood pressure data; therapeutic or clinical inertia, which is the failure to modify or intensify treatment when outcomes are not being achieved; and lack of patient adherence to prescribed treatment.
 This article explores the ways in which BProactive can be used by patients to implement M.A.P. effectively.

-The first tenet of M.A.P. is accurate blood pressure measurement.
+The first requirement of M.A.P. is accurate blood pressure measurement.
 The developers of M.A.P. explain that poor quality measurements can impair a clinician’s ability to make accurate treatment decisions.
 A patient with an in-office measurement that only appears to be high can lead to treatment that is too intense.
 Conversely, inaccurate measurements that appear low can deter a clinician from starting or intensifying treatment.
 The M.A.P. authors recommend allowing the patient to self-measure several times while in the office to get a more accurate reading.

 With reliable blood pressure measurements available, the healthcare team is in a position to “Act rapidly” to determine a patient’s treatment.
 Typically, the prescribed therapy will need to be adjusted until BP control is reached.
 The M.A.P. guideline states that “most hypertensive patients require treatment with two or more medication classes”.
 However, therapeutic inertia often prevents achieving the correct combination of medications.
 There are a number of contributing causes to this inertia, but the two most significant appear to be lack of clarity of the patient’s real BP and de-prioritizing of BP control during office visits by primary care practitioners.
 The M.A.P. guideline suggests two steps to reduce inertia: adopt a standardized algorithm for zeroing in on the right treatment, and follow-up early after each treatment change.

-To find out more about BProactive, visit http://www.unboxedhealth.com.
+To find out more about BProactive, visit https://www.unboxedhealth.com.